 practical so that every family and church can participate.
-It will be affordable and quick and nimble to learn and adapt to our changing society.
-As we grow, we will remain in Christlike manhood; young trained to mentor young men Rangers, making it a boy-led, assume leadership of Royal men will be empowered to Men will be eager to be be eager to serve a God-given methods; every Ranger will and young man by creative We will reach every boy cause greater than self.
-Anyone would be proud to be associated with Royal Rangers!
+It will be affordable and quick and responsive to learn and adapt to our changing society.
+As we grow, we will remain in Christlike manhood; young trained to mentor young men Rangers, making it a boy-led, assume leadership of Royal men will be empowered to adult-facilitated ministry.
+Men will be eager to be be eager to serve a God-given methods; every Ranger will and young man by creative We will reach every boy cause greater than self.

-Personal and spiritual growth will be fun, hands-on, and experiential; friendships will charge our ministry the Church Leader
+Personal and spiritual growth will be fun, hands-on, and experiential; friendships will charge our ministry associated with Royal Rangers!
+Anyone would be proud to be the Church Leader the Support Staff Outpost Committee Training Training for current or potential Outpost Committee members and other support staff.